Differences Between Surfboard Fins,

 The single fin surfboard

-The twin fins: two lateral fins, no central fin.
+Two lateral fins, no central fin.
 This system is very popular on small wave boards because there is little grip (and therefore little braking) thanks to the removal of the central fin.
 The board is therefore very manoeuvrable over short distances.
 It is important to know that the twin fins often go hand in hand with a fish tail.

 The twin fins surf board

-The thruster or tri-fins: created in 1980, this is the most widespread system in the world, with its
+Created in 1980, this is the most widespread system in the world, with its

 two side fins and its central one, it is the best combo between manoeuvrability and control.
 There